So you’ve committed to praying for your unsaved friends?

 - Learn more about friendship evangelism here.

-If you want to grow in some simple next steps in personal evangelism and reach for the lost you may find these three books helpful to you.
+And if you want to grow in some simple next steps in personal evangelism and reach for the lost you may find these three books helpful to you (links to Amazon):

 These may help you answer the question:

-“What can you do in the next 90 days to grow in your evangelism skills?”
+“What can you do in the next 90 days to grow your evangelism skills?”